dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSetSessionProperty.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SET SESSION_PROPERTY

 The `SET SESSION_PROPERTY` command sets or unsets specific session-level property values.
-This allows you to, for example, activate the `useSpark` hint for every query in a session, without having to specify the hint in each query.
+Session-level properties assign an initial value to certain Splice Machine [query hints](developers_tuning_queryoptimization.html#queryhints), which allows you to supply the hint by default in all queries.

+This command should __only be used by advanced users__.
+Query hints are very powerful, and applying them by default can lead to unforeseen and unfortunate consequences.
+{: .noteIcon}

 ## Syntax